standardgalactic/lynxspace/README.md

 # Container Workspace Environment for Development, Learning, and Experimentation

-Before you attempt to install lynxspace (I can think of no reason that you should), I highly recommend starting with workspace.
+Before you attempt to install lynxspace (I can think of no reason why you should), I highly recommend starting with workspace.
 Technically, I am just taking a snapshot or restore point before I inevitably break something.